-The UE must fulfil the requirements as specified in section 4 of GSMA PRD TS.22 [4].
+The UE must conform to section 4 of GSMA PRD TS.22 [4].

-4.2 Trusted/Untrusted Wi-Fi IP Access Network Detection
+4.2 Wi-Fi IP Access Network Detection

-During initial attach or handover attach a UE must discover the trust relationship per 3GPP TS 24.302 [12] (whether it is a Trusted or Untrusted Wi-Fi Access Network, see GSMA PRD.
+During initial attach or handover attach the UE must discover the trust relationship per 3GPP TS 24.302 [11] (For Wi-Fi Access Network type, see GSMA PRD.
 IR.61 [3]) of the Wi-Fi Access Network in order to know which Wi-Fi Access procedure to initiate The trust relationship of a Wi-Fi Access Network is made known to the UE if